zephyrproject-rtos/zephyr/doc/quick_start/installing.rst

        [*] Installing arc tools...

+       ...

        [*] Installing additional host tools...

        Success installing SDK.
 SDK is ready to be used.

 #.
-To use the Yocto SDK, export the following environment variables,
+To use the Yocto SDK, export the following environment variables and
-   type:
+   use the target location where SDK was installed, type:

     .. code-block:: bash

        $ export ZEPHYR_GCC_VARIANT=yocto

-       $ export YOCTO_SDK_INSTALL_DIR=/opt/poky-tm/1.8
+       $ export YOCTO_SDK_INSTALL_DIR=/opt/zephyr-sdk/0.5

 Installing a Custom QEMU for ARM Platforms
 ============================================